Shashanka Koirala

-Shashank Koirala (शशांक कोइराला; born 24 October 1958) is a Nepalese politician and Member of House of Representatives, belonging to the political dynasty of Koirala family.
-Shashanka is also a renowned ophthalmologist.
+Shashank Koirala (शशांक कोइराला; born 24 October 1958) is a Nepalese politician and a former member of House of Representatives, belonging to the political dynasty of Koirala family.
+Shashank is also a renowned ophthalmologist.

 Political career

 He was the General Secretary of Nepali Congress, being elected in the party's 2016 general convention with 1417 votes against 1017 votes secured by his nearest rival Arjun Narasingha K.C.

 In the 2008 Constituent Assembly election, he was elected from the Nawalparasi-1 constituency, winning 17430 votes.
 He was the sole member of the Koirala family to get elected through the First Past the Post system.

 He retained his seat in the 2013 Constituent Assembly election as well as in the 2017 Nepalese legislative elections.